-- 2. Backups send prepare-messages to all nodes, informing them that they agree with that suggestion. - All nodes send commit-messages to all nodes, informing everyone that they have committed to execute the request with that sequence number.
-They execute the request and inform the client. - Figure 25.10 shows that all nodes can start each phase at different times. - To make sure byzantine nodes cannot force the execution of a request, every node waits for a certain number of prepare- and commitmessages with the correct content before executing the request. - Definitions 25.11, 25.14, 25.16 specify the agreement protocol formally.
+- 1. The primary sends a pre-prepare-message to all backups, informing them that he wants to execute that request with the sequence number specified in the message. - 2.
+Backups send prepare-messages to all nodes, informing them that they agree with that suggestion. - 3.
+All nodes send commit-messages to all nodes, informing everyone that they have committed to execute the request with that sequence number.
+They execute the request and inform the client. - \bullet Figure 4.10 shows that all nodes can start each phase at different times. - To make sure byzantine nodes cannot force the execution of a request, every node waits for a certain number of prepare- and commitmessages with the correct content before executing the request. - Definitions 4.11, 4.14, 4.16 specify the agreement protocol formally.
 Backups run Phases 1 and 2 concurrently.

-Definition 25.11 (PBFT Agreement Protocol Phase 1; Pre-Prepared Primary).
-In phase 1 of the agreement protocol, the nodes execute Algorithm 25.12.
+Definition 4.11 (PBFT Agreement Protocol Phase 1; Pre-Prepared Primary).
+In phase 1 of the agreement protocol, the nodes execute Algorithm 4.12.

-Algorithm 25.12 PBFT Agreement Protocol: Phase 1
+Algorithm 4.12 PBFT Agreement Protocol: Phase 1